pyrmont/updates.inqk.net/src/_posts/2023/2023-10-03-weeknotes.md

 - Look, it's been a slow week.

 - Brandon said he's taken the somewhat extreme step of resetting his Apple Watch to try to solve the battery issues he's experienced since upgrading to watchOS 10.
 I haven't gone to those lengths yet but I'm considering it.
 My watch used to last from when I got up til when I went to sleep without issue.
 Now I'm lucky if it can go 18 hours without going into low-power mode.
-This, together with the annoying decision to remove the ability to swipe between watch faces, has made the entire upgrade more of a... _down_grade.
+This, together with the annoying decision to remove the ability to swipe between watch faces, has made the entire upgrade more of a... <em>down</em>grade.

 - [Two weeks ago](https://updates.inqk.net/post/1695127680.html) I wrote about the ennui I feel towards video games.
 Rather than recognise that this means it would be a waste of money to purchase more games, I instead buy the two 'new' _Wolfenstein_ games (they came out in 2014 and 2017), play the first one for about 30 minutes and immediately lose interest.
 Great job, me.